 This converted trolley car has been a local community gathering place in south Sarasota County for many years.
 The trolley, which is located at 1000 S. Casey Key Road, Nokomis, is owned by Sarasota County and is situated on land within the federal easement governed by the U.S. Army Corps of Engineers (USACE).

 In January 2014, the county entered into a concession agreement with 69 Concessionaires, Inc. to provide services in both the trolley car and the concession area of the new restroom building.
 This agreement states that the county cannot guarantee the continued existence of the trolley car as it is located within the federal easement and is subject to USACE jurisdiction.

-In early August, Sarasota County Historical Resources completed a historical/architectural survey of the trolley and surrounding area.
+In August 2018, Sarasota County Historical Resources completed a historical/architectural survey of the trolley and surrounding area.
 The report found that the trolley has been significantly modified, retaining a low degree of historical integrity.
 In its current condition, the trolley is not deemed eligible for listing on the National Register of Historic Places or the Sarasota County Register of Historic Places.

-Due to the current condition of the structure, it is likely that any improvements would be substantial enough to trigger to the Federal Emergency Management Agency 50 Percent Rule, which states that a building must be elevated and brought into compliance should it be damaged by any cause, and if repairs cost 50 percent or more of the structure’s value.
+Due to the assessed condition and value of the structure, any repairs may trigger the Federal Emergency Management Agency 50 Percent Rule.
+This rule states that a building must be elevated and brought into compliance should it be damaged by any cause, and if repairs cost 50 percent or more of the structure’s value.